Great Lakes Aircraft Company: Sport Trainer (2T Series)

-The original models had a wing span of 26 feet 8 inches and length of 20 feet 4 inches.
-The useful load was 578 pounds (262 kg) and it was stressed for 9 g positive and 6 G negative.
-It had outrigger landing gear with spring oleo shock struts, and the range was 375 miles.
-The sale price started out at $4,990 but as the Great Depression came it was lowered to $3,985.
-The first four Sport Trainers built were of a rare straight-wing design, one of which was modified into a special racer.
-Because of problems recovering from flat spins, the top wing was swept back and that is what most people recognize first when looking at a Sport Trainer.
-At its peak, Great Lakes had as many as 650 deposits for new aircraft.
-With the onset of the great depression, the Great Lakes Aircraft Company went out of business closing their doors in 1936.
-The company built just 264 of the Sport Trainers ordered.
-The remaining stock of aircraft parts, as well as a complete set of drawings, were purchased at a bankruptcy sale by Charles E. Smith of Willoughby, Ohio.
+At its peak, Great Lakes had received as many as 650 deposits toward tentative orders for new aircraft.
+With the onset of the Great Depression, however, more than half these orders disappeared, and in the final tally he company ended up building just 264 Sport Trainers.
+The company ceased operations in 1935, with the remaining stock of aircraft parts, as well as a complete set of drawings, being sold at a bankruptcy sale to Charles E. Smith of Willoughby, Ohio.

-Aerobatic planes
+Aerobatic Use

-As the years went by, the original Cirrus engine installation was replaced by Warner radials, inline Menascos or Fairchild-Rangers, and horizontally opposed Lycomings, Franklins, or Continentals.
+As the years went by, many of the originally installed American Cirrus III engines were replaced by Warner radials, inline Menascos or Fairchild-Rangers, and horizontally opposed Lycomings, Franklins, or Continentals.
 Tex Rankin, a stunt pilot of the 1930s and 1940s, made the Great Lakes Sport Trainer famous.
 He had one specially modified and installed a 150 hp supercharged Menasco engine.
 It was painted red, white and blue with his name upright on one side, and upside down in the other, so folks would know who he was when he flew by upside down.
 Tex's airplane is being restored by the Oregon Aviation Museum.

 For about 30 years, until the late 1960s, the Great Lakes Sport Trainer was the top American-made acro plane.
 Other pilots who made the Great Lakes reputation famous were: Hal Krier, Hank Kennedy, Bob "Tiger" Nance, Lindsay Parsons, Dorothy Hester, Betty Skelton, Charley Hillard, and Frank Price.
 The first United States entry in a world aerobatics contest was a Great Lakes biplane that Frank Price of Texas took to Eastern Europe in 1960.

+Great Lakes Trophy

+From 1925 through 1931 the Ford Motor Company, having become involved in aviation through its Stout Metal Aircraft Division, sponsored a series of annual air races, the Ford National Reliability Air Tour, in which emphasis was placed on travelling long distances (eventually thousands of miles) without breaking down.
+Ford issued a trophy, the Edsel B. Ford Reliability Trophy, to each year's winner; however, over the last two years of the event the Great Lakes Company issued a second award, the Great Lakes Trophy, to the fastest plane with an engine of 510 cubic inches or less that participated in the race.